Towards Harnessing the Collaborative Power of Large and Small Models for Domain Tasks: A Taxonomy of Cross-silo Collaboration between LMs and SMs

-\textbf{Collaborative Decoding.} Collaborative Decoding~\cite{zhang2024fast} leverages the capabilities of both a LM and a SM to improve the effectiveness and efficiency at decoding phase.
-Different collaborative decoding approaches focus on different objectives, e.g. speculative decoding~\cite{xia2024unlocking,chen2023cascade,leviathan2023fast,kim2024speculative,sun2024spectr,liu2023online} to improve inference efficiency, contrastive decoding ~\cite{li2023contrastive} for improving generation for LMs.
-To achieve the adaptation of LMs to private domains while avoiding fine-tuning of LMs, proxy or emulator tuning ~\cite{liu2024tuning,mitchell2023emulator,fan2024giants,he2024cpt,ormazabal2023comblm} leverages the fine-tuning of a smaller, more efficient model to emulate the behavior of a larger, more complex model.
-CombLM ~\cite{ormazabal2023comblm} is a lightweight method, that fine-tunes a small white-box LM on a target domain and then blend the probability distributions from the small domain expert and the large black-box LM.
-However, these approaches directly expose private data to LMs during inference time.
-CoGenesis~\cite{zhang2024cogenesis} further protects sensitive data by separating sensitive information from insensitive instructions and sending the latter to LM only.
+Collaborative Decoding~\cite{zhang2024fast} leverages the capabilities of both a LM and a SM to improve the effectiveness and efficiency at decoding phase.
+Different collaborative decoding approaches focus on different objectives, \eg speculative decoding~\cite{xia2024unlocking,chen2024cascade,leviathan2023fast,kim2024speculative,sun2024spectr,liu2024online,narasimhanfaster,bachmannjudge} to improve inference efficiency, and contrastive decoding~\cite{li2023contrastive} to improve generation for LMs.
+To achieve the adaptation of LMs to private domains while avoiding fine-tuning of LMs, proxy or emulator tuning~\cite{liu2024tuning,mitchell2024emulator,xu2024small,he2024cpt,ormazabal2023comblm,ronaghi2026training,lv2026specsteer} leverages the fine-tuning of a smaller, more efficient model to emulate the behavior of a larger, more complex model.
+While most works in this direction focus on inference-time efficiency and assume both models decode from the same contextual input $x$, they overlook privacy constraints.
+We therefore focus below on privacy-sensitive fusion under restricted LM context.
+By contrast, recent studies~\cite{zhang2024cogenesis,thareja2026dp,bhusal2026privacy} have begun to explore how to handle private context in such LM--SM collaborative decoding systems.
+Here we formulate this problem as follows.
+We assume the original data is composed of both private data $x_{\mathrm{priv}}$ and non-sensitive data $x_{\mathrm{pub}}$, that is $x = (x_{\mathrm{priv}}, x_{\mathrm{pub}})$ .

-\textbf{Retrieval-based Collaboration.} Retrieval Augmented Generation (RAG) \cite{gao2024retrievalaugmentedgenerationlargelanguage} has drawn considerable attention for helping LMs to enhance their domain knowledge using an external knowledge base.
-A small model can be employed as a retriever, and trained either end-to-end \cite{NEURIPS2020_retrieval, RAG-end2end} with the generative model or tuned with frozen black-box LM \cite{shi-etal-2024-replug,li2024blade}.
-These studies did not consider the privacy risks \cite{rag-privacy} of RAG.
-As shown in "Transferred from $\mathcal{L}$" in Table \ref{tab:previous_techniques}, the level of LM involvement decreases progressively from split learning to retrieval.
-Specifically, split learning exposes intermediate results from a middle layer of the model, requiring white-boxed knowledge from LM, while collaborative decoding requires exposure of only prediction logits, which can be considered grey-boxed.
-Finally, the retrieval-based approach requires exposure of only the final output of the model, which requires only black-boxed access to LM.
+In the privacy-sensitive setting, the LM is restricted to the non-sensitive context $x_{\mathrm{pub}}$, while the SM observes both $x_{\mathrm{priv}}$ and $x_{\mathrm{pub}}$.
+At decoding step $t$, the SM forms private-context next-token logits and the LM forms public-context next-token logits:

+where $z_{\mathcal{S}}^{(t)}$ and $z_{\mathcal{L}}^{(t)}$ denote the SM-side and LM-side next-token logits at decoding step $t$, respectively, and $y_{<t}$ denotes the prefix of generated tokens before decoding step $t$.
+The next token is then sampled from the fused logits: